 - Skyline Arch

-Rafting the Colorado River
+Rafting the Colorado River in the Summer

 Although rafting is not specifically in Arches National Park, it is a great way to cool off after hiking all morning.

 You can find half-day rafting trips to take in Moab which is only 5 miles up the road.

 You’ll find yourself taking a ton of Arches National Park photos.
 In the summer you’ll want to get up early to photograph sunrise at Arches National Park.
 Doing this you won’t need to worry about getting a timed permit!

 Sunrise photo spots: La Sal Overlook, Courthouse Towers, and the Windows area.
 If you don’t want your photos to have people climbing on the rocks, you’ll also want to photograph Balanced Rock, Turret Arch or the Windows in the morning.

 Watching and photographing sunset at Arches National Park is awesome.
 You’ll find many locations it will be hard to get photos without people!
 This is especially true at Delicate Arch, Balanced Rock and The Windows.

 We share tips like this in our 3 day Arches & Canyonlands Itinerary and Photography Guide.
 It details all the best places and times to take pictures!

 You can also download a free checklist of the Arches National Park photo spots!